 App.
-3/12/96; rev. 3/13/12, 6/18/19 RESOURCE SELECTION
+3/12/96; rev. 3/13/12, 6/18/19

+RESOURCE SELECTION

 Free and convenient access to ideas, information, and creative expression is vital to the well-being of every citizen.
-SEPLSO supports the ALA Library Bill of Rights and Freedom to Read Statement.
+SEOLS supports the ALA Library Bill of Rights and Freedom to Read Statement.
 The guidelines contained within this policy are intended to ensure unbiased and inclusive selection of all subjects and topics from all viewpoints.

-The purpose of the Southeastern Public Library System of Oklahoma materials selection policy is:
+The purpose of the Southeast Oklahoma Library System materials selection policy is: